DiffCoord: Differentiable Coordination for Distributed Multi-Agent Trajectory Optimization: ADMM-LQR Distributed Gradient Solver

 We refer to the conditions \eqref{eq:differential condition on x}, \eqref{eq:differential condition on u}, and \eqref{eq:differential dynamics} as the differential Bellman's principle (DBP) conditions.
-Interestingly, the DBP conditions are equivalent to the differential PMP conditions, upon which the PDP method constructs an auxiliary matrix-valued LQR control system to recursively compute the gradients (Lemma 5.1 in~\cite{NEURIPS2020_5a7b238b}).
-Our key insight is that the same LQR system can also be built from DBP, as formalized in the following lemma.
+We show that the DBP conditions are equivalent to the differential PMP conditions used to construct an auxiliary LQR system for recursive gradient computation (Lemma 5.1 in~\cite{NEURIPS2020_5a7b238b}).
+Moreover, the same LQR system can also be derived from DBP, as formalized in the following lemma.